MarthaAL/discoverMorgantown/css/README.md

-Contains the styling files associated with each page/object on the website.
+Contains the styling files associated with each page feature or page on the website.
+This allows for the website to have a consistent appearance.